Wrinkle-Free Laundry Without Ironing

 2. The permanent press and gentle cool down dryer cycles will work well for wool and polyester blends.

-3. Don't over dry cotton and linen fabrics.
-You may use a higher heat dryer, but always remove the items while still slightly damp (very, very slightly) and never allow them to fully dry and then sit around inside the dryer.
+3. Don't over-dry cotton and linen fabrics.
+You may use a higher heat dryer, but always remove the items while still slightly damp (very, very slightly).
+Never allow them to fully dry and then sit around inside the dryer.

-4. As soon as you remove the items, give each item a strong snap to remove any excess water and start smoothing out wrinkles.
-Shirts and blouses should be hung on a hanger (preferably a plastic tubular one) and the seams, collar, cuffs and button plackets should be pulled straight to smooth out the wrinkles.
+4. As soon as you remove clothing, give each piece a strong snap to remove excess water and start smoothing out wrinkles.
+Place shirts and blouses on hangers (preferably plastic tubular ones) and pull seams, collar, cuffs and button plackets straight to smooth out the wrinkles.
 If the shirt has gotten too dry, a fine spray of clean water will help loosen the fibers.

-5. Clothes and linens that cannot be hung should also be snap-straightened as above, and then hand pressed on a flat counter.
+5. Snap straighten clothes and linens that cannot be hung as above, and then hand press on a flat counter.
 Fold neatly, while continuously pulling any seams or edges straight.
-A fine spray of water will help relax the fibers, but don't let the items get too wet.
-If this occurs, throw back in the dryer on high heat for a few minutes and start again.
+A gentle spray of water will help relax the fibers, but don't let the items get too wet.
+If this occurs, throw them back in the dryer on high heat for a few minutes and start again.

-6. Never cram clothes into an overcrowded closet or drawer, especially when newly laundered.
+6. Never cram clean laundry into an overcrowded closet or drawer, especially immediately after washing.
 The fibers are still settling down and the items are still prone to easy wrinkling.

-7. If items are slightly wrinkled after storing them, you can steam many wrinkles out by running a hot shower and letting the items steam for a while.
+7. If clothes are slightly wrinkled after storage, you can steam many wrinkles out by running a hot shower and letting the items steam for a while.
 You can save water and electricity by doing this while you are showing anyway, plus you will reduce the need for ironing.

-8. Clothing should always be returned to the closet or drawer as neatly as possible after wear.
-In most cases, shirts, pants and skirts may be worn a few times between washes, especially if you are quick to spot clean as needed and wear appropriate undergarments.
+8. Always return clothing to the closet or drawer as neatly as possible after wear.
+In most cases, shirts, pants and skirts may be worn a few times between washes, especially if you are quick to spot-clean as needed and wear appropriate undergarments.
 Water and heat cause fibers to break down.
 Your garments will last longer the less they are subjected to adverse conditions.